-Benchmark Secured Overnight Financing Rate (SOFR) 1
+Benchmark Secured Overnight Financing Rate (SOFR) 13 The Fund is actively managed.
+The benchmark is a point of reference against which the performance of the Fund may be measured.
+Management of the Fund is not restricted by this benchmark.
+The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark and therefore characteristics such as volatility will vary between the Fund and the Benchmark.
+The benchmark does not take into account environmental and/or social characteristics promoted by the Fund.

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

 Accounting Dates Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach

-Share Class А В 1

-Base Fund Management Fee 2 0.70% 0.40% 0.40%

 Performance Fee None

-Declaration Ex-Dividend Payment
+Dividend Frequency Declaration Ex-Dividend Payment

 31 October 1 November 31 December

-Dividend Frequency 31 January 1 February 31 March
+31 January 1 February 31 March

 30 April 1 May 30 June

 31 July 1 August 30 September

 Hedged Share Classes: Mechanism NAV hedging: Employs hedging transactions to convert the Net Asset Value from the Base Currency to the currency of the hedged Share Class.